-The display command will show available packages.
+The list command will show available packages.

 '''

-"${AMSBIN}/amspackages" display | less -R
+"${AMSBIN}/amspackages" list | less -R

 '''

 If you wish to refer to a package, you can use the ID to install, remove it, or check if it is installed.
-By default, display provides a long list of packages, but a wide view is also available.
+By default, list provides a long list of packages, but a wide view is also available.

 For example: